BOS Field Trips and Events

 Details: (click for more)

 Falsterbo has a bird observatory where point counts and banding are conducted and our tour will be based nearby.
 Daily itinerary will be dictated by the weather as this is a migration bottleneck, like legendary Cape May, NJ or Point Pelee, Ontario.
 This tour will coincide with a wide variety of migrants, and if migration isn't especially active we will head inland to search out forest species such as Black Woodpecker!
-Target birds will be many including…Eurasian Hobby, Bearded Reedling, Eurasian Curlew and Oystercatcher, Pied Avocet and Lapwing, several species of Harrier, Wagtails, Pipits, Green Woodpecker and so forth and so on!
+Target birds will be many including…Eurasian Hobby, Bearded Reedling, Eurasian Curlew and Oystercatcher, Pied Avocet and Lapwing, two species of Harrier, Wagtails, Pipits, Green Woodpecker and so forth and so on!
 Stay tuned for updates!
-If you are interested, let me know so that I can add your name to the participant list - alechumann@msn.com
+If you are interested, let me know so that I can add your name to the wait list - alechumann@msn.com

 Photo is of the iconic White Stork.